QuantLet/Styleguide-and-FAQ/Styleguide.md

 10. __Example (optional)__  : Should contain a list of generated plots and descriptions, which are not written in other metainfo fields

 _Important_:
-1. Make sure that the provided 'Name of QuantLet' and the actual filename of your provided Codefile is identical.
+1. Make sure that the provided 'Name of Quantlet' and the actual filename of your provided Codefile is identical.
 2. If a Quantlet is written in more than one programming language (i.e. Matlab/SAS), add relevant datafields like Author[Matlab], Submitted[Matlab],... to the Metainfo.txt